kyma-project/console/README.md

 # or

 ./scripts/checkClusterAvailability.sh
-# will check every cluster address that has ever been set (via setClusterConfig.sh) or checked (via checkClusterAvailability.sh) on your machine
+# Checks the availability of every cluster that has ever been set through setClusterConfig.sh or checked with checkClusterAvailability.sh on your machine.

 # or